bonitasoft/bonita-openapi/openapi/paths/README.md

 # todo: insert tree view of paths folder
 ```

-Redocly recommends using the `@` character for this case.
+Redocly recommends using the `@` character for this process instances.

 In addition, Redocly recommends placing path parameters within `{}` curly braces if you adopt this style.